Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 US commercial revenue was projected to reach 1.07 billion USD, representing a 54% increase compared with 2024.
 In addition, management forecast adjusted operating profit in the range of 1.55–1.57 billion USD and adjusted free cash flow of 1.05–1.70 billion USD.
 They also forecast to maintain both GAAP operating profit and net income in each quarter of 2025.

-For Q1 2025, revenue projected revenue in the range of 858- 862 million USD, with adjusted operating profit between 354 and 358 million USD, setting new targets for the year ahead.
+For Q1 2025, revenue is projected in the range of 858– 862 million USD, with adjusted operating profit between 354 and 358 million USD, setting new targets for the year ahead.

 Despite Palantir’s positive outlook, recent reports of potential cuts to the US defence budget have raised concerns among investors, as over 40% of Palantir’s Q4 revenue came from US government contracts.

-On 5 May 2025, Palantir Technologies published its financial results for Q1 2025, covering the quarter ended 31 March.
+On 5 May 2025, Palantir Technologies published its Q1 2025 financial results, covering the quarter ended 31 March.
 The key figures are as follows:

 • Revenue: 883.9 million USD (+39%)